Felisong/cpnt-201-lab-4/food-recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Torta de Milhojas

+To prepare a traditional Torta Milhojas (Thousand Layers Cake), a beloved Chilean dessert, follow this detailed recipe.
+This cake features layers of crispy dough filled with rich dulce de leche and often includes walnuts for added texture.
+Ingredients
+For the Dough:
+3 cups sifted flour
+250 grams (8 oz) unsalted butter, at room temperature 3 egg yolks, at room temperature
+3/4 cup milk
+1 tablespoon rum or pisco
+1 pinch of salt
+For the Filling:
+3 cups dulce de leche (or caramel)
+2 1/2 cups chopped walnuts
+1/4 cup powdered sugar
+Instructions
+Prepare the Dough:
+In a large bowl, combine the flour and salt.
+Add the butter in chunks, egg yolks, milk, and rum or pisco.
+Mix using a fork or a stand mixer with a paddle attachment until a medium consistency dough forms.
+Avoid using your hands to prevent the butter from melting.
+Wrap the dough in plastic wrap and refrigerate for at least 6 hours, preferably overnight.
+Preheat the Oven:
+Preheat your oven to 350°F (180°C).
+Roll Out the Dough:
+Divide the chilled dough into 14 equal portions.
+Roll each piece on a floured surface until very thin (about 1/8 inch thick).
+Use a plate to cut circles approximately 8-9 inches in diameter.
+Pierce each circle with a fork to prevent puffing during baking.
+Bake the Dough:
+Place the circles on an ungreased baking sheet and bake for 5-7 minutes, or until golden.
+Allow them to cool completely on a wire rack.
+Assemble the Cake:
+Take one baked circle and spread 3-4 tablespoons of dulce de leche on top.
+Sprinkle some chopped walnuts over the dulce de leche.
+Repeat layering with the remaining circles, alternating between layers of dulce de leche and walnuts.
+Typically, you can add walnuts every three layers.
+Once all layers are stacked, cover the entire cake with a thin layer of dulce de leche.
+Decorate:
+For decoration, mix the remaining walnuts with powdered sugar and sprinkle it on top of the cake.
+Chill and Serve:
+Cover the cake and let it rest in the refrigerator for several hours or overnight to allow the flavors to meld.
+Serve at room temperature.
+Notes
+This cake is often enjoyed during special occasions in Chile, such as birthdays and national celebrations.
+The combination of crispy layers and sweet filling makes it a favorite among many.
+Enjoy your homemade Torta Milhojas, a delightful representation of Chilean culinary tradition!

 ### Banana bread